Top Reasons to Rewrite Your Self-Published Book

 Example: Say you've written a book on how to use word processing software such as Microsoft Word.
 With every new generation of Word, an updated edition focusing on changes from previous generations would be welcomed by readers.

 When you published your book, you may have charged a minimal price to help encourage sales.
 Now you realize that your book is worth a whole lot more.
-You can up the price which is usually pretty easy on self-publishing platforms such as Amazon's Createspace or Kindle Direct Publishing.
-But a more public relations oriented move would be to add a bit more and/or updated information and relaunch as a newly revised edition.
-People want to have the latest and greatest... and are willing to pay for it.
+You can up the price, which is usually pretty easy on self-publishing platforms such as Amazon's Createspace or Kindle Direct Publishing.
+But a more public relations–oriented move would be to add a bit more and/or updated information and relaunch the book as a newly revised edition.
+People want to have the latest and greatest, and they're willing to pay for it.

 Even if your book is still relevant and won't require changing, you can use the increasing value strategy relaunch to build sales.
 Instead of rewriting, repackage!